Front-end Frameworks: Custom vs Ready-to-use Solutions

 If the answers of the above questions are all positive, then the custom solution is definitely the proper decision for you.

-I hope that this article has solved the dilemma “custom versus ready-to-use”, and from now on you’ll be able to make the right decision easier and with more confidence.
+I hope this article has solved the dilemma “custom versus ready-to-use”, and from now on you’ll be able to make the right decision easier and with more confidence.